david

 In my experience it's very difficult for anyone who has a problem with drugs to get clean and stay clean on his or her own.
 When a problem comes along, it's so easy for that person to pick up a drug or a drink again.
 That's when you need support, encouragement, someone to talk to . . . to share your problems with.

-Telephone to make an appointment with an experienced counsellor.
+Telephone to make an appointment with an experienced counsellor like myself .
 Start to deal with the real issues.
 A counsellor will not shame or judge you.
-Most people who undertake therapeutic work make the neccessary changes in their lives to enjoy living to their fullest potential.
+Most people who undertake therapeutic work make the necessary changes in their lives to enjoy living to their fullest potential.

 So, if you think you have a drug problem, here's what I advise you to do: